FIWARE/tutorials.NGSI-v2/README.md

 ### Docker and Docker Compose <img src="https://www.docker.com/favicon.ico" align="left"  height="30" width="30">

+The NGSI-v2 tutorials are designed to run under any Unix environment, the tested configuration and [GitPod](https://github.com/gitpod-io/gitpod) environment is currently based on Ubuntu 22.04.2 LTS.
+However, there may be some minor issues when running the tutorials directly on Windows machines or Apple M1 Silicon `amd64` systems, and the following [Virtual Box set-up](docs/virtual-box.md) or [WSL set-up](docs/wsl.md) can be used when facing issues.

 Each tutorial runs all components using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.